icinganalysis/icinganalysis.github.io/content/NACA-RM-E53D23.md

 ##Key points
 1. Detailed procedures for the in-flight use of multicylinders are described.
 2. Detailed procedures for analyzing results from of multicylinders are described, with a flight data case.
+3. Differences in analysis method details can drive MVD and LWC differences in the range of 5% to 10%.

 ##Abstract